Skills in Detail

 Example: Crafting Gear

-They earn a Wonderful result, for an equivalent of 40 Coins; an impressive outcome but only a fifth of the way there.
+They earn a Wonderful result, for an equivalent of 40 Coins; an impressive outcome but only a tenth of the way there.

 They try to push themselves to keep working, and earn a Great result on the second check; this only adds on 10 Coins, for a total of 50.